etattershall/internet-of-thingies/Interfaces/RPI_to_Arduino/Identification/README.md

 ## Random Numbers

+The generate_random_key.ino sketch gives an example implementation.

 The [Arduino Crypto](https://rweather.github.io/arduinolibs/crypto.html) library seems to be the established library for cryptography [[1](http://playground.arduino.cc/Main/LibraryList#Cryptography)].
-It includes a method from [Entropy](https://sites.google.com/site/astudyofentropy/project-definition/timer-jitter-entropy-sources/entropy-library) which is supposed to be better than sampling an unconnected analogue pin.
+It includes random number generator method from [Entropy](https://sites.google.com/site/astudyofentropy/project-definition/timer-jitter-entropy-sources/entropy-library) which is supposed to be better than sampling an unconnected analogue pin.

 ### Arduino Crypto
 See the [github page](https://github.com/rweather/arduinolibs) for the library.
 To install the library, I created a .zip (see Crypto.zip) file from the 'Crypto' folder and loaded it into the Arduino IDE through 'Sketch' > 'Include library' > 'Add .ZIP library'